 Avoid using the following reserved words as names for events and attributes.
 Otherwise, unexpected results may occur.

 This is not a complete list.
-In general, avoid using any MySQL reserved words as New Relic continues to add new features.
+In general, it's a good practice to avoid using MySQL-reserved words to avoid collision with future New Relic functionality.

-The event type as stored by New Relic Insights.
+The event type as stored in New Relic.
 New Relic agents and scripts normally report this as

 |NRQL syntax terms||